ModyQyW/fabric/docs/guide/linter/eslint.md

 Linters are tools that are primarily concerned with code quality and may be concerned with code style, and are rich in configurable items.
 Using a linter, you can statically analyze the code and find some of the problems in advance.

-ESLint is a widely-adopted linter with good support for JavaScript / TypeScript / JSX / TSX / Vue.
+ESLint is a widely adopted linter, mainly for script files.

 ::: tip Other options
 [Biome](https://biomejs.dev/) and [oxlint](https://github.com/oxc-project/oxc#-linter) are the up-and-comers.
 You might consider using them if you think ESLint is slow, but you'll need to configure them yourself.
 But be careful: they are not 100% compatible with ESLint and you may get unexpected results.